 Deciding to teach jewellery making was the best eureka moment in these last five years.
 I discovered I had quite a talent for teaching and the buzz from watching beginners create beautiful pieces and be proud of their work cannot be matched.
 I have many returning students which is the biggest testament to the success.

-Other teaching highlights include setting up an evening class at a local school which is now in its third year, teaching at the prestigious WI Denman College, teaching at a local gallery and from April 2021, I will be a jewellery tutor with Bucks Adult Learning.
+Other teaching highlights include setting up an evening class at a local school, teaching at the prestigious WI Denman College, teaching at a local gallery and from last year, I am now a jewellery tutor for Buckinghamshire Adult Learning.

 Studying gemmology with the Gemmological Association of Great Britain has also been a highlight as learning all about gemstones and and their properties is not just a personal passion but very handy when discussing gemstone jewellery with my customers.